Trichet sees systemic threat, wants Europe banks funded

 RECAPITALISING BANKS

-Trichet called for a clear decision on recapitalizing banks, saying there was no time to lose.
+Trichet called for a clear decision on recapitalising banks, saying there was no time to lose.

 Commercial banks have become increasingly wary of lending to each other, more often turning to the ECB for funding and deposits.